hybridsjs/hybrids/docs/store/model.md

 # Model

-The model definition is based on plain object with a JSON-like structure, which provides default values for the instances.
-The model definition creates its own global space for the data.
+The model definition is based on plain object with a JSON-like structure of default values for the instances.
+Each definition creates its own global space for the data.
 The store identifies the space by the reference to the definition, so no register step is required, which should be done programmatically.
 You just define the model structure, and start using it with the store.

-The model might be a singleton with only one instance, or it can have multiple instances with unique identifiers.
+The model can represents a singleton with only one instance, or it can have multiple instances with unique identifiers.
 Each instance of the model is immutable, so updating its state always produces a new version of the model.
 However, models can reference each other.
-The instance itself does not have to be updated if its related model changes - the immutable is only the bound, not the values.
+The instance itself does not have to be updated if its related model changes - the immutable are only the bounds, not the values.

 ## Type